 It’s important to note that typical working hours can vary by industry in some countries.
 Contact our team for the most up-to-date information!

 Overtime laws in Burkina Faso are complex and can depend on the specific circumstances and the employee.
 We’re happy to discuss this in more detail for a specific context.

 There are 13 public holidays in Burkina Faso:

-Employees in Burkina Faso are entitled to 22 days of annual leave after one year of employment.
-Annual leave entitlement increases progressively after twenty years of service.
+Employees in Burkina Faso are entitled to 22 working days of annual leave after one year of employment.
+Annual leave entitlement increases progressively after 20 years of service.